 This Epic Japanese Last Airbender Trailer is Frickin' Awesome

-Watch this epic Japanese trailer for M. Night Shyamalan's The Last Airbender:
+Watch this epic Japanese trailer for M. Night Shyamalan's The Last Airbender from YouTube:

 The Last Airbender is directed by M. Night Shyamalan, of The Sixth Sense, Unbreakable, Signs, The Village, Lady in the Water, and The Happening previously.
 The screenplay was also written by M. Night Shyamalan while the story was co-written by Shyamalan and creators Bryan Konietzko and Michael Dante DiMartino.
 This is based on the popular Nickelodeon cartoon series Avatar: The Last Airbender that originally aired in 2005.
 Paramount is bringing The Last Airbender to theaters everywhere starting on July 2nd this summer.